Hands-Off Property Investing

-If you’re just starting out, this is going to give you an idea of how you can invest without having to spend every waking minute trying to learn how to be a property investor, or dealing with property people.
+If you’re just starting out, this is going to show how to invest without spending every waking minute learning to be a property investor, or dealing with property people.
 If you’ve already got a portfolio, this may save you hours or even days each month.

-This relates mostly to a buy and hold strategy, but if your strategy is based more around flipping, then you can just remove the “let it / manage it” section and replace it with “sell it”.
+This relates mostly to a buy-and-hold strategy, but if your strategy is based more around flipping, then you can just remove the “let it / manage it” section and replace it with “sell it”.

 If you’re getting a mortgage, then you’ll almost certainly have to get a valuation survey done.
 But even so, you should seriously consider a building survey.